etcet/HNES/README.md

 Thanks to Dean Harding (codeka) for replacing the up/down vote images with CSS buttons.

 Thanks to Jiahua (jwang47) for his fork of Már Örlygsson's (maranomynet) linkify JQuery plugin.

+Thanks for Dan Harper (danharper) and to Will Ridgers (wridgers) for some CSS fixes.